COVID-19 pandemic in Liechtenstein: October 2020

 The following day, the total number increased to 413.

 January 2021

 On 1 January, there were 2088 confirmed cases.

 April 2022

 On 1 April 2022, all Covid-19 measures were abolished including mask and certificate mandates.

 Statistics

 Cases

-The government of Liechtenstein reported on its website in daily notifications about the number of cases in the country that have been reported.
+The government of Liechtenstein reported daily notifications on its website about the number of reported cases in the country.
 As of January 2025, the data is no longer updated and the link leads to a 404 page.